CPST Commission & County Council Timeline

 Frequently Asked Questions

 Abbeville County Council is preparing a capital project sales tax, or “CPST” referendum.
-The CPST Commission will take an approach geared at improving Abbeville County as a whole through several different focuses.
+The CPST Commission will take an approach geared at addressing needs of Abbeville County as a whole through several different focuses.
 The preparations being made now will support a referendum that will be voted on in November 6, 2018.
 To this end, County Council, acting under statutory CPST requirements, has approved a resolution calling for the appointment of a CPST Commission.